erin-bush/musicplayer/README.md

 # Groove - An online music player

 ## Running Locally
-To run locally, from the root folder on the command line:
+To run locally, you must have Node and Grunt installed.
+From the root folder on the command line:
 1. run `npm install`
 2. run `grunt`